10+ Free And Kid-Approved Things To Do In The Old Market

 Free things to do in the Old Market (with kids):

-1. From May to October, you have to bring the family down to the Old Market for the Omaha Farmers Market on Saturday mornings from 8 to about 12:30 p.m.
-Live music, samples, a balloon man (free balloons, but donations are suggested), and great people watching, all for free.
+From May to October, you should bring the family down to the Old Market for the Omaha Farmers Market on Saturday mornings from 8 to about 12:30 p.m.
+There’s live music, samples, usually a balloon man (free balloons, but donations are suggested), and great people watching, all for free.

 And dogs.
 There are A LOT of dogs at the farmers market, if your kids love them.
 The atmosphere is so lively, I know you’ll have fun.
 Read about the fun things to find at the Omaha Farmers Market!

-2. You’ll find horse carriages parked in 11th and Howard in the Old Market, weather permitting, for much of the year.
+You’ll find horse carriages parked in 11th and Howard in the Old Market, weather permitting, for much of the year.
 The carriage rides aren’t free, but kids love seeing the horses, so go check them out.
 Last time I checked (and it could’ve gone up), rides started at $25.
-The most popular carriage is, of course, the one affectionately dubbed the Cinderella Carriage.
+The most popular carriage is, of course, the one affectionately dubbed the Cinderella Carriage since it has a dome that glows at night.

-3. Almost any time of day or night, you’ll find street musicians throughout the Old Market.
-Take your time and listen to one that you like with your kids.
-My kids’ favorite thing to do is put money in the collection cup to show appreciation for the music.
+Almost any time of day or night, you’ll find street musicians throughout the Old Market.
+Take your time and listen to one that you like with your kids, and drop your spare change into their collection jar.

-4. While you’re walking around the place, there is a lot of unexpected “art” to see, especially on some of the old buildings.
+While you’re walking around the place, there is a lot of unexpected “art” to see, especially on some of the old buildings.
 My old apartment building on 10th and Jackson has a neat lion fountain in front to see.
 As you walk, see what else you and your kids can spot.
-Downtown Omaha has a complete art walk if you’re interest.
-Read this post about the Omaha Art Walk.

 While it’s free to go in these next two fun places, I doubt you’ll make it out without spending something: Old Market Candy Shop and Hollywood Candy.
 Read about the arcade and fun things to discover inside Hollywood Candy.